ksravikumar2005/scenarios/MongoDB-Ops-Manager/step2.md

-# Running MongoDB instances needed for OPS Manager  as a service:
 With Docker Swarm, the mongodb can be deployed as a service and having multiple nodes will ensure the service availability has minimal impact.
 This demo is only meant to highlight the features of Docker swarm to maintain service availability.

 Download the required stack files for running the docker swarm by cloning